Analyzing Process Data from Computer-Based Assessments: A Tutorial on Preprocessing, Feature Extraction, and Model-Based Inference: Data Preprocessing: From Raw Logs to Action Sequences

 \subsubsection{Considerations and Remarks}

 Although the results support the practical usefulness of LLMs as an assistive tool for preprocessing, several considerations should be noted.
 Most importantly, effective prompt design presupposes that the researcher has conducted sufficient exploratory data analysis to understand the structure and characteristics of the raw data.
 Without this prior understanding, researchers cannot formulate prompts that are specific enough to elicit reliable code.
 Additionally, LLM-generated code should be treated as a draft rather than a final product.
 As observed in the validation results, outputs can appear plausible while containing subtle errors that are only detectable through careful verification against known reference cases.
 Human validation therefore remains an indispensable step in this workflow, regardless of which model is used.
 Researchers should also be aware that while LLM outputs may vary across model versions and runs due to their inherently stochastic nature, the downstream task outcomes derived from these outputs remain consistent and reproducible.

-Additionally, data confidentiality should be carefully considered when transmitting data samples to external services.
-In summary, a systematic comparison across five major models demonstrated that well-designed prompts can yield preprocessing code whose outputs largely converge with manually written reference scripts, making the implementation of preprocessing more accessible to a broader range of researchers.
-Although the present demonstration focused on fundamental preprocessing tasks such as parsing and restructuring process data, the same prompt-based workflow could be extended to more advanced preprocessing operations, including feature engineering, sequence pattern extraction, and the construction of process indicators.
-These extensions, however, would require separate validation, as they involve more interpretive and analytically consequential transformations.
+While the present results indicate that downstream outcomes were reproducible across models, this is not guaranteed in general and depends on how prompts are designed and maintained over time.
+Because LLMs are updated frequently and generate code stochastically, prompts should be designed for robustness across models rather than optimized for a single model version.
+We recommend first constructing a baseline prompt grounded in established prompt-design principles, such as the explicit specification of processing steps, input-output examples, and verification criteria, and then tuning this baseline to the particular model in use.
+To support reproducibility over time, researchers should document the exact prompt text together with the model name, version, and date of use.
+Furthermore, when a model is updated, the outputs of a previously reliable prompt may change; researchers should therefore re-verify that the regenerated code still reproduces the expected reference results before reuse.